Zohaib2244/Nutty-Atlas-Creator/README.md

 1. **Upload Images**: Drag and drop images onto the upload zone, or click to browse
 2. **Configure Settings**: Select atlas size (128–4096) and padding in pixels
-3. **Pack & Preview**: Click the button to pack images into atlases
+3. **Pack & Preview**: Click the button to pack images into atlases (or the app will auto-pack when you add/remove images or change settings).
    - If images don't fit in one atlas, multiple atlases are created automatically
    - Use the pager buttons to switch between atlases
    - View JSON metadata for the current atlas